Prince Ferfried of Hohenzollern

-Ferfried Maximilian Pius Meinrad Maria Hubert Michael Justinus Prinz von Hohenzollern (14 April 1943 – 27 September 2022) was a member of the princely House of Hohenzollern-Sigmaringen and champion race car driver.
+Ferfried Maximilian Pius Meinrad Maria Hubert Michael Justinus Prinz von Hohenzollern (14 April 1943 – 26 September 2022) was a member of the princely House of Hohenzollern-Sigmaringen and champion race car driver.
 He was also known as the "black sheep" of Hohenzollern after several divorces and alcoholism including binge drinking scandals.

 Early life

 Ferfried was the youngest child and fourth son of Frederick, Prince of Hohenzollern and his wife Margarete Karola, daughter of the last Saxon king, Frederick Augustus III.
 The Swabian Hohenzollerns were elevated to princes in 1623 and ruled until 1849.
 Pope Pius XII was Ferfried's godfather.

 Career

 In 1971 Ferfried won the second 24-hour race at Nürburgring in Germany with a BMW 1600 Alpina.
 After 36 years of absence from active racing, he raced again for the private racing team Racing Strip.com live in 2007, again in a BMW.

 Marriages and children

-His first marriage, on 21 September 1968, was to Angela von Morgen (11 November 1942 – 11 January 2019), daughter of Ernst von Morgen and Countess Margarethe von Schlitz gen. von Görtz.
+His first marriage, on 21 September 1968, was to Angela von Morgen (11 November 1942 – 11 January 2019), daughter of Ernst von Morgen and Margarethe von Schlitz gen. von Görtz.
 They were divorced in 1973, having had two daughters: